Michael Shermer: Teaching

 While cycling, Shermer taught Psychology 101 during the evenings at Glendale Community College, a two-year college.
 Wanting to teach at a four-year university, he decided to earn his PhD.
 He lost interest in psychology and switched to studying the history of science, earning his PhD at Claremont Graduate University in 1991.
 His dissertation was titled Heretic-Scientist: Alfred Russel Wallace and the Evolution of Man: A Study on the Nature of Historical Change.

 Shermer then became an adjunct professor of the history of science at Occidental College, California.
 In 2007, Shermer became a senior research fellow at Claremont Graduate University.
 In 2011, he worked as an adjunct professor at Chapman University, and was later made a Presidential Fellow.
 At Chapman, he taught a yearly critical thinking course called Skepticism 101.

 Skeptics Society

 In 1991, Shermer and Pat Linse co-founded the Skeptics Society in Los Angeles with the assistance of Kim Ziel Shermer.
 The Skeptics Society is a non-profit organization that promotes scientific skepticism and seeks to debunk pseudoscience and irrational beliefs.
 It started off as a garage hobby but eventually grew into a full-time occupation.
 The Skeptics Society publishes the magazine Skeptic, organizes the Caltech Lecture Series, and as of 2017, it had over 50,000 members.

 Shermer is listed as one of the scientific advisors for the American Council on Science and Health (ACSH).

+In June 2026, Shermer was listed as an appointee to the UAP Science Advisory Council; which was created by request of the White House and will collaborate with federal agencies such as Federal Bureau of Investigation and the All-domain Anomaly Resolution Office among others.
+Shermer was quoted in Skeptic magazine saying "I am honored to serve alongside such an accomplished group of scientists and scholars in helping ensure that questions surrounding UAP are approached with the highest standards of scientific inquiry."
+Other notable members of UAP Science Advisory Council include two proponents of Ufology: Garry Nolan and Avi Loeb.